opalmedapps/docs/docs/guides/self_signed_certificates.md

 apk add openssl
 ```

 Note: Execute the following commands inside the `/certs` directory or move the required files there at the end to make them available on your host.
+Also ensure your certs directory has pulled the configuration and extensions files from the db-docker repo: openssl-client.cnf, openssl-server.cnf, and v3.exit.
+These configuration files allow us to skip the process of manually entering information like common names, organization names, etc.

 Generate the certificate authority (CA) certificates: